sciruiz/euk-illumina-gene-extraction-pipeline/README.md

 * [ORFfinder (NCBI)](https://www.ncbi.nlm.nih.gov/orffinder)
 * [BLAST Suite (NCBI)](https://blast.ncbi.nlm.nih.gov/Blast.cgi)

-These tools help confirm your gene identity and assess coding potential.
+These tools help confirm your gene identity.

 ---

 ## Step 6: What’s Next?

-If your genes show good quality:

-* Proceed to **phylogenetic analysis**
-* Or perform **functional characterization**

-Congratulations — you’ve completed the full pipeline!
+If your genes seems to be what you were expecting...
+Congratulations!
+You can proceed to do a phylogenetic analysis, continue characterising the structure of the protein or another related analysis.

 ---